jvonmitchell/moohlah/README.md

 Just for fun
 ------------

 The entire point of this module is to work with graphs.
-After this is based on jquery with works with a special kind of graph, the DOM, which is an example of a tree.
+After all this is based on jquery which works with a special kind of graph, the DOM, which is a simple example of a tree.

-Here's a bit of fun.
+Here's a bit of fun:

 function Person() {